hasaniqbal777/nanoVLM-lite/README.md

-# nanoVLM Optimization for A-OKVQA
+# nanoVLM-Lite

+**Reducing inference FLOPs for a lightweight, efficient vision-language model**

 **Goal**: Reduce inference TFLOPs as much as possible while maintaining ≥65% MCQ accuracy on A-OKVQA.